pwang724/pwang724.github.io/olfaction_evolution.md

     <div class="clear"></div>
 </p>

 The anatomical description of the olfactory system translates quite well to a simple feed-forward network.
 So we modeled the olfactory system as a three-layer feed-forward network and trained it to classify odors.
-All connections are initialized to be dense and random but are allowed to be modified by training.
+All connections are initialized to be dense, random, and unstructured, but are allowed to be modified by training.
+What solution does the machine learn to solve odor classification?

 <p align="center">
   <img src="/assets/img/fly_model.png" alt="Logo" width="250" align="middle"/>